Dodgeball: A True Underdog Story: Legacy

-Possible sequel
+Sequel

-On April 22, 2013, it was announced that 20th Century Fox has started developing a sequel to the film, with Clay Tarver writing the script and Ben Stiller and Vince Vaughn returning to star.
-However Ben Stiller has since stated that he wasn't aware a Dodgeball sequel was happening.
-A reunion video featuring the cast was released online in June 2017, announcing a competition to raise funds for the Stiller Foundation.
+On April 22, 2013, it was announced that 20th Century Fox had started developing a sequel to the film, with Clay Tarver writing the script and Ben Stiller and Vince Vaughn returning to star.
+However, Ben Stiller later stated that he was not aware a Dodgeball sequel was happening.
+A reunion video featuring the cast entitled Play Dodgeball with Ben Stiller was released online in June 2017, announcing a competition to raise funds for the Stiller Foundation.

+On April 27, 2023, it was announced that 20th Century Studios had re-begun production on a sequel, with actor Vince Vaughn set to return, and possibly serve as a producer on the new film.

 ESPN8: The Ocho

 On August 8, 2017, ESPN paid homage to its lampooned portrayal in Dodgeball by airing a day-long "ESPN8: The Ocho" marathon on its college sports channel ESPNU.
 In the spirit of the programming depicted in the film, it consisted of lesser-known and unconventional sports and competitions—including trampoline dodgeball, darts, disc golf, kabaddi, and roller derby.
 The stunt was reprised the following two years on ESPN2, and also included airings of Dodgeball.

-Due to a lack of live sports programming during the COVID-19 pandemic, ESPN announced on March 22, 2020, it would reprise the stunt earlier than scheduled on ESPN2.
-It did it on May 2, 2020, on ESPN, and then August 8, 2020 on ESPN2, as well as the Big Screen in Fortnite Party Royale.
+Due to a lack of live sports programming during the COVID-19 pandemic, ESPN announced on March 22, 2020, that it would reprise the stunt earlier than scheduled on ESPN2.
+It did it on May 2, 2020, on ESPN, and then August 8, 2020, on ESPN2 as well as the Big Screen in Fortnite Party Royale.
 A collection of sports that were featured on ESPN8, as well as the ESPN8 broadcast on these said networks, were available on the ESPN app.

-Home video

-The DVD and Blu-ray releases all contain various outtakes and deleted scenes including an alternate ending as well as an infamous "Easter Egg" in the form of a spoof director's commentary.

-The directors commentary track starts out in the traditional fashion with the director and co-stars but soon adds in extra characters and descends into a largely unrelated comedy experience.
-Halfway through a seemingly chaotic recording, it stops and is replaced by the directors' commentary for There's Something About Mary.
+The program was held again on ESPN2 on August 3, 2023.
+The channel also received a cameo in the 2024 Paramount+ mini-series Knuckles.
+By 2023, ESPN8 had become a permanent channel, airing as a FAST channel on multiple streaming platforms including The Roku Channel and DirecTV Stream.